OskarCh29/group-chat/README.md

 ## Testing
 To run tests use : mvn test
 * Be aware that testing requires Docker Container for integration tests with MySQL
+* Basic configuration settled in testClasses (for specific preferences need to be updated with version,userdata)

 # Functions
 - User authentication with generated tokens